Built by: construction started by Qutub ud din Aibak completed by Iltutmish

 Height: 73 metres

 Entry Fee: Rs 30 for Indians and Rs.500 for Foreigners

 Open: On all days.

-Qutub-Minar also spelt as Qutb Minar is one of the beautiful minaret present in Delhi India and is covered with lush green garden all around.
-It is the masterpiece of Indo Islamic architecture built in red sand stone and marble.
+Qutub-Minar also spelt as Qutb Minar is one of the beautiful minarets present in Delhi India and is covered with lush green garden all around.
+It is the masterpiece of Indo Islamic architecture built in red sandstone and marble.
 Qutub Minar is a UNSECO world heritage site present in Mehrauli, Delhi India.

 engraved with various inscriptions in Arabic and Nagari characters.
 The inscription

 describes the history and the various kings who worked on Qutb Minar.
 Each